Dpandit07/Personal/content/authors/admin/_index.md

 ---

-The Department of Community medicine at Shri Jagannath Medical College is a leading department in research and practice.
-Members of our faculty are actively involved in planning and conducting of biomedical research and application of statistics in medical research.
-The missions of this department is to prioritize the community health, with primary focus on the promotive, preventive aspects of health.
-Also, this department is conducting various programmatic training, workshops on research methodology and biostatistics for the medical staffs, post-graduate students and faculty from this institution and other institutions.
+The Department of Community Medicine at Shri Jagannath Medical College is a highly regarded department that specializes in both research and practice.
+Our faculty members are deeply involved in the planning and execution of biomedical research, with a particular emphasis on the application of statistics to medical research.
+Our department's main mission is to prioritize community health, with a strong focus on promoting and preventing disease.
+We also offer a variety of programmatic training and workshops on research methodology and biostatistics, which are open to medical staff, post-graduate students, and faculty members from our institution as well as from other institutions.